zbx-sadman/KSC/README.md

 - _Status.{OK | Critical | Warning | Any }_ - Host(s) extended status: Any, OK, Critical, Warning;
 - _RTPState.{Unknown | Stopped | Suspended | Starting | Running | Failure}_ - Realtime protection on host is Unknown/Stopped/Suspended/etc;
 - _NotInstalledAVApplication_ - Anti-virus application is not installed on host;
-- _NotRunningAVApplication_ – Anti-virus application is installed but not running on host;
+- _NotRunningAVApplication_ â€“ Anti-virus application is installed but not running on host;
 - _NotRunningRTP_ -  Anti-virus application is installed but real-time protection is not running on host;
 - _TooMuchVirusesDetected_ - Number of viruses detected is too much on host;
 - _TooOldAVBases_ - Anti-virus bases were updated too long ago on host.